 Let us understand the guidelines first.

-New Guidelines are applicable from Sept 1st. does away with most of the restrictions on operational aspects and allows product flexibility for certain companies.
+New Guidelines became applicable from 1st Sept 2020. does away with most of the restrictions on operational aspects and allows product flexibility for certain companies.

 1.Users are classified as Retail and non-retail.